iansco/gitpitch/README.md

 ## What is GitPitch?

 GitPitch is a service that turns **[PITCHME.md](https://gitpitch.com/#gitpitch-pitchme-markdown)** markdown into online and offline, interactive slideshows.
-You can use it to promote, pitch or present anything from designs and best practices, to code snippets and complete frameworks.
+You can use it to promote, pitch or present absolutely anything.

 Each slideshow presentation is made instantly available online just as soon as you git-commit and push **PITCHME.md** on any branch within a public [GitHub, GitLab, Bitbucket, GitBucket, Gitea, or Gogs](https://github.com/gitpitch/gitpitch/wiki/Git-Repo-Services) repo.